 The Center in Vietnam

 For the last two decades, as a result of liberalized economic policies adopted in 1986, Vietnam has experienced rapid economic growth and greater integration into the international community.
 In the process, Vietnam has faced many structural challenges in its efforts to deal with changing circumstances and to meet international legal standards.
-With help from international donors and Vietnamese reformers, Vietnam has been implementing reforms to strengthen the capacity of the legal profession, members of the National Assembly, and its administrative system; to implement anti-corruption mechanisms; and to promote grassroots democracy.
+With help from international donors and Vietnamese reformers, Vietnam has been implementing reforms to strengthen the capacity of the legal profession, members of the National Assembly, and its administrative system; to implement anti-corruption mechanisms; and to promote local control.
 At the same time, Vietnamese public opinion is calling for even greater reform, transparency, accountability and government effectiveness.
 The citizens have been demanding an increased right to participate in public affairs to supervise these reform efforts.

 Reformers of different countries in the world may share the same general aspirations for their countries.
 However, the way and means to achieve these goals differ greatly, depending on the context of a particular society.
 For that reason, the Center adopts a contextualized research and reform approach.
 Its research projects take into consideration the history, culture, current situation and needs of the country, with emphasis on researchers’ knowledge about the society in which they are working.